Red fox: Reproduction and development

-The average litter size consists of four to six kits, though litters of up to 13 kits have occurred.
+The average litter size consists of four to six kits, though litters of up to 13 kits have been reported.
 Large litters are typical in areas where fox mortality is high.
 Kits are born blind, deaf and toothless, with dark brown fluffy fur.
 At birth, they weigh 56–110 g and measure 14.5 cm in body length and 7.5 cm in tail length.
 At birth, they are short-legged, large-headed and have broad chests.
-Mothers remain with the kits for 2–3 weeks, as they are unable to thermoregulate.
+Mothers remain with the kits for 2–3 weeks as they are unable to thermoregulate.
 During this period, the fathers or barren vixens feed the mothers.
 Vixens are very protective of their kits, and have been known to even fight off terriers in their defence.
 If the mother dies before the kits are independent, the father takes over as their provider.
 The kits' eyes open after 13–15 days, during which time their ear canals open and their upper teeth erupt, with the lower teeth emerging 3–4 days later.
-Their eyes are initially blue, but change to amber at 4–5 weeks.
-Coat colour begins to change at three weeks of age, when the black eye streak appears.
-By one month, red and white patches are apparent on their faces.
-During this time, their ears erect and their muzzles elongate.
-Kits begin to leave their dens and experiment with solid food brought by their parents at the age of 3–4 weeks.
+Their eyes are blue at birth, but change to amber at 4–5 weeks.
+Their coat begins to change colour at three weeks of age, when a black streak appears around the eyes.
+By one month of age, red and white patches appear on their faces.
+During this time, their ears become erect and their muzzles elongate.
+Kits begin to leave their dens and experiment with solid food provided by their parents at the age of 3–4 weeks.
 The lactation period lasts 6–7 weeks.
 Their woolly coats begin to be coated by shiny guard hairs after 8 weeks.
 By the age of 3–4 months, the kits are long-legged, narrow-chested and sinewy.
 They reach adult proportions at the age of 6–7 months.
 Some vixens may reach sexual maturity at the age of 9–10 months, thus bearing their first litters at one year of age.
 In captivity, their longevity can be as long as 15 years, though in the wild they typically do not survive past 5 years of age.